twbs/bootstrap/docs/4.0/getting-started/options.md

 [Color utility classes]({{ site.baseurl }}/docs/{{ site.docs_version }}/utilities/colors/) are also available for setting `color` and `background-color`.

+{% callout info %}
+In the future, we'll aim to provide Sass maps and variables for shades of each color as we've done with the grayscale colors below.
+{% endcallout %}

 ### Theme colors

 We use a subset of all colors to create a smaller color palette for generating color schemes, also available as Sass variables and a Sass map in our `scss/_variables.scss` file.